 Hyderabad City Walking Tour – Charminar to Purana Pul

 Laad Bazaar, Hyderabad

 We started at Laad bazaar and there was precisely one shop open.
 We actually asked the owner why is he open so early in the day.
 And figured out that it was a day he decided to clean the shop.
 As we moved out from this famous bazaar crossing the gate that used to fence the parade grounds of Chowmahalla palace once to reach Mehboob chowk.
 We read boards of bookshops with names like Hindustan Kitab Ghar, a Kalaighar that polishes brass utensils, Unani medicine shops that promise relief from all kinds of ailments.
 A Karchobwala i.e. all kinds of accessories for garments, milk shops called Doodh Ghar, pearl shop called Moti Mahal and flower shops called Gul Mahal.

 Bazaar early morning

 There was a dry cleaner shop called This Evening and a Patang House where you can get kites around the year.
-An old man was selling a sweet made from ginger that he claimed can take care of any disease related to stomach.
+An old man was selling a sweet made from ginger that he claimed can take care of any disease related to the stomach.
 And went on to tell why he gets out of the home in the morning to sell those small medicinal cakes while his kids are earning well.
 Shining chariots used for marriages along with brass bands were lying low as if taking rest after long working hours.
 There were a few gorgeous houses that have been very well maintained but they also spoke through their closed windows that morning.
-Shop shutters, old wooden doors, gateways, arches and some closed doors were the highlight of this walk.
+Shop shutters, old wooden doors, gateways, arches, and some closed doors were the highlight of this walk.